DolphFlynn/jwt-editor/README.md

 * Add ability to enable/disable JWT highlighting within proxied messages and to change highlight color
 * Fix issue where invalid JWS's not recognised
 * Add ability to sign with empty keys (CVE-2019-20933)
+* Add ability to sign with psychic signatures (CVE-2022-21449)
 * Remove standalone mode
 * Minor bug fixes and enhancements